 Give some thought to the ways you can combine texture with your colors.
 Add a stone- or marble-looking texture to a neutral beige or brown or a metallic sheen to a maroon or dark red or blue.
 Toss some sandy texture in with your beige or pale yellow to call up a memory of the beach.
 See how many ways you can do this throughout the interior of your home.

 Now that you’ve got some paint colors and methods to start with, you can be well on your way to sprucing up your home’s walls.
 You are sure to stand out when you implement a few of these changes.
 Need more ideas?
-Check back for updates, and be sure you read our latest articles on decorating.
+Check back for updates, and be sure to read the best wall-painting techniques everyone should know about.